TheJacksonLaboratory/basic-browser/README.md

 docker restart basic-browser
 ```

-# make sure mysql, mongod, and basic browser are running
+## To make sure mysql, mongod, and basic browser are running
 ```sh
 supervisorctl status all
 ```